 Ento-Prise was a 2-year DfID-funded project, under the AgriTT Research Challenge Funds, which aimed to give value to low-price organic waste by transforming them into valuable co-products using insects.
 The project brought development practice and research expertise from China, the UK and Ghana to improve food security through technology transfer and knowledge sharing.
 The Black Soldier Fly (Hermetia illucens) was proven to convert efficiently organic matter into larvae –used as a source of protein- and compost –to fertilize crops.
 A medium scale insect-production system in the Greater Accra region in Ghana was developed.
 We have successfully tested the insect larvae meal as a feed substitute for Tilapia fry during their sex-reversal period, and as a source of protein for poultry (Guinea fowl) diet.
 The left-over susbtrate of the bioconversion process (i.e. frass) was proven to act as a natural fertilizer and soil conditioner on local crops.

-Metric For Aquaculture Nutritional Impact for Girls (MefANIG) is a project funded by the IMMANA projgramme of the Leverhulme Centere for Integrative Resrarch on Agriculture and Health.
-Involving partners in Bangladesh, Cambodia, Denmark and Scotland, the two year project aims to develop a metric usable by field practioners to inform their nutritional advice to rural communities engaged in farming seafood .
-In particular the metric will focus on the needs of vulnerable adolesecent females for whom good nutrition has an intergenerational impact in line withthe 1000day movement (http://thousanddays.org/)
+Metric For Aquaculture Nutritional Impact for Girls (MefANIG) was a project funded by the IMMANA programme of the Leverhulme Centere for Integrative Research on Agriculture and Health.
+Involving partners in Bangladesh, Cambodia, Denmark and Scotland, the two year project aimed to develop a metric usable by field practioners to inform their nutritional advice to rural communities engaged in farming seafood.
+In particular the metric focused on the needs of vulnerable adolesecent females for whom good nutrition has an intergenerational impact in line with the 1000day movement. http://thousanddays.org/